konstantink83/kmp-codelabs/giphy-app-2-en.md

 ```

 ### Create a Gif list screen
-All that's left to do a screen showing data from our common code.
+All that's left to do is a screen showing data from our shared code.

 Create `ios-app/src/view/GifListViewController.swift` with the content:
 ```swift